micropolis/ai-chat-export-helper/README.md

 ## Overview

 **AI Chat Export Helper** is a lightweight browser extension designed for AI enthusiasts and developers alike.
-Many online AI chat platforms - like Microsoft Copilot - don't natively allow users to download, export, or save their AI conversations.
+Many online AI chat platforms - like Microsoft Copilot and OpenAI's ChatGPT - don't natively allow users to download, export, or save their AI conversations.
 This add-on changes that.
 With a single click, you can instantly download your AI chat as a **plain text** or **JSON** file, making it perfect for archiving, sharing, or analyzing your AI interactions.

 Whether you're working on AI projects, collecting datasets, or just want to keep a record of your conversations with intelligent agents, this add-on integrates seamlessly into your workflow.

 ## Features

-- Adds a **small, unobtrusive button** at the lower-right corner of Microsoft Copilot.
+- Adds a **small, unobtrusive button** at the lower-right corner of Microsoft Copilot and ChatGPT.
 More services planned.
 - Export your AI conversations in **plain text** or **JSON format** for easy processing.
 - Optimized for **performance**, ensuring it won’t slow down your AI chat experience.
 - Perfect for **AI researchers, developers, and data enthusiasts** looking to archive conversations.